ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Once you've identified a gap, the next question to ask is when that gap needs to be filled.
 Taking into account the lead time required to get a great hire, when does it make sense to start the hiring process?

 Often though not always the answer is right now!
 Every new person you hire adds complexity and overhead to your team.
-Assuming the pain of having the gap isn t severe, if you can get away with a smaller team for another six months and delay the hire, that can be a good idea as it both reduces cost and gives you more time to build a case for the hire.
+Assuming the pain of having the gap isn't severe, if you can get away with a smaller team for another six months and delay the hire, that can be a good idea as it both reduces cost and gives you more time to build a case for the hire.

 Headcount or hiring requests from your team will often have to compete with requests from other teams, so it's useful to develop a common language across your company for discussing how urgent or important a hire is. is doesn t have to be very sophisticated; it could be a 0 5 ranking system, where a 0 represents an urgent need, and a 5 a hire that would be nice to have but can wait a few months or quarters before becoming urgent.